 Collins Climate Consulting

-Collins Climate Consulting is a strategic advisory that helps accelerate the shift to a low-carbon economy for businesses and communities.
+Collins Climate Consulting is a strategic advisory that helps accelerate the shift to a low-carbon and resilient economy for businesses and communities.
 CCC specializes in stakeholder engagement, communications and strategy development.

 “Investors have an important role to play in helping to build resilience in the face of climate impacts and to incorporate climate risks in their investment decisions” notes Jay Koh, Founder and Chair of GARI, in the Forward to the paper.